 While the intent of self-harm is not to cause life-threatening injury, it still carries serious complications, including:

 Although self-injury is usually not a suicide attempt, the pattern of damaging the body in times of distress can make suicide more likely.

 Getting appropriate treatment can help you or your loved one learn healthier ways to cope.
-Recovery is possible.
+Recovering from self harming disorder is possible.